ct-js/ct-js/docs/jsintro_pt1.md

-# Introduction to JavaScript, part I
+# Introduction to JavaScript, part I: Variables, Properties, Operations

 JavaScript is a great programming language that powers websites, games, apps like ct.js, and even robots!
 It is easy to learn, though infinitely deep, and is similar to other programming languages like C#, C++ or Java.